MadiBrom/MadiBrom/README.md

 * Responsive layout for desktop and mobile

 **Tech**
-* Front end with HTML, CSS, JavaScript, React
+* Front-end with HTML, CSS, JavaScript, React
 * Back end with Node and Express
 * Database with PostgreSQL using Prisma
 * API testing and docs with Postman